kevin143carr/tarpon-installer/README.md

 ### [STARTUP] # A startup task gives you the opportunity to choose logo and title.
 \
 **Example**\
-logoimg = mylogo.png\
+usegui = True - True to use GUI, false to be console application logoimg = mylogo.png\
 installtitle = MY INSTALLER NAME GOES HERE\
 startupinfo = information about the installer like: "This will install MY APP on this machine"\